sourcegraph/about/docs/privacy.md

 We may also aggregate or otherwise strip data of all personally identifying characteristics and may share that aggregated or pseudonymized data with third parties.

 Any information or content that you voluntarily disclose for posting to the Website becomes available to the public, as controlled by any applicable privacy settings.
 If you remove information or content that you posted to the Website, copies may remain viewable in cached and archived pages of the Website, or if other Users have copied or saved that information.

+### Third Party Tracking and Online Advertising

+We participate in interest-based advertising and use third party advertising companies to serve you targeted advertisements based on your online browsing history and your interests.
+We permit third party online advertising networks, social media companies, and other third party services, to collect information about your use of our Service over time so that they may play or display ads for our products on other websites, apps, or services you may use and on other devices you may use.
+Typically, though not always, the information used for interest-based advertising is collected through cookies or similar tracking technologies.
+We and our third party partners use this information to make the advertisements you see online more relevant to your interests, as well as to provide advertising-related services such as reporting, attribution, analytics and market research.

+To learn more about interest-based advertising and how you may be able to opt-out of some of this advertising, you may wish to visit the Network Advertising Initiative’s online resources, at http://www.networkadvertising.org/choices, and/or the DAA’s resources at www.aboutads.info/choices.
+You may also be able to set your browser to delete or notify you of cookies by actively managing the settings on your browser or mobile device.
+Please note that some advertising opt-outs may not be effective unless your browser is set to accept cookies.
+Furthermore, if you use a different device, change browsers or delete the opt-out cookies, you may need to perform the opt-out task again.

+You may also be able to limit certain interest-based mobile advertising through the settings on your mobile device by selecting “limit ad tracking” (iOS) or “opt-out of interest based ads” (Android).

+**Google Analytics and Advertising**.
+We may also utilize certain forms of display advertising and other advanced features through Google Analytics, such as Remarketing with Google Analytics, Google Display Network Impression Reporting, the DoubleClick Campaign Manager Integration, and Google Analytics Demographics and Interest Reporting.
+These features enable us to use first-party cookies (such as the Google Analytics cookie) and third-party cookies (such as the DoubleClick advertising cookie) or other third-party cookies together to inform, optimize, and display ads based on your past visits to the Sites.
+You may control your advertising preferences or opt-out of certain Google advertising products by visiting the Google Ads Preferences Manager, currently available at https://google.com/ads/preferences, or by vising NAI’s online resources at http://www.networkadvertising.org/choices.

 <span style="color:#f96216;">